Our Terms and Conditions allow the online Lesson Plan and Worksheets to be used for immediate family, home use ONLY. Thank you for your honesty.

 Gross Motor Skill: Crawl

-- Color and cut the 10 Commandments Train.
+Color and cut out each of the 10 Commandments Trains.
 Put the train in order discussing each commandment and glue onto a large piece of butcher block paper or post on a wall.
-(Found in the ABCJLM Bible Coloring Sheets Workbook)

 - Rectangular Commandments

 A rectangle is like the stone tablets Moses received from God.
 Cut a piece of brown construction paper in half to make two tall rectangles.
 Cut the Rectangle 10 Commandments worksheet.
 Scrunch the printable papers up.
 Smooth out with your hands or a rolling pin.
 Continue to scrunch and smooth the paper several times until wrinkles cover much of the papers.
 For the final time, smooth the paper out and glue to the brown rectangles.
 Paint with brown watercolor paint.